drubinstein/pokerl/content/docs/chapter-2/env-setup.md

 ---
 flowchart TD

-START("Start with Bulbasaur or Charmander to guarantee a Pokemon who can use CUT") BROCK("Defeat Brock")
+START("Start with Bulbasaur or Charmander to guarantee a Pokémon who can use CUT") BROCK("Defeat Brock")
 MISTY("Defeat Misty")
 HM01("Acquire HM01")